cookiezombie/Useful-Linux-Command-Line-Commands/README.md

 ## **Print working directory**
 ### **``pwd``**
 This is helpful to list the full path to your current working directory.
-Most people are familiar with graphical program managers (folder icons/pictures and their respective files).
+Most people are familiar with the graphical program managers that have folder icons/pictures and their respective files.
 A directory in the command line is similar to what a folder is in the graphical program managers.
-A current working directory lists all the folders opened to access the current folder you have open.
+A current working directory lists all the folders opened to access the current folder.

 ## **Change directory**
 ### **``cd``**